 In verse fifteen we learn the name of Esther's father, Abihail.
 Abihail was the uncle to Mordecai.
-The relation to king Saul plays an intriguing role later in the narrative, a role in which one senses the ancient forces of good and evil manifesting themselves through the actions of the present individuals in question.
+The relation to king Saul plays an intriguing role later in the narrative, a role in which one senses the ancient forces of good and evil manifesting themselves through the actions of the characters.

 Eshter opens up with a depiction of the king of Persia, said to be Ahasuerus.
 As indicated above, most scholarship associates him with Xerxes I. Scripture states he sat upon his throne in the capital city of Susa.
 In the third year of his reign he gave a banquet for all the nobles, princes, and leaders of the army throughout all of his kingdom.
 The extravagance of this banquet is seen in verse four.

 "And he displayed the riches of his royal glory and the splendor of his great majesty for many days, 180 days."